History and Global Brand

 1950s – Global Contributions and First Partnerships

-Beginning with our own research and development in infectious disease, we introduced Sinomin, a sulfonamide antibiotic, in 1959 and soon out licensed it to Roche.
+Beginning with our own research and development in infectious disease, we introduced Sinomin, the first sulfonamide antibiotic drug discovered and developed by Shionogi, in 1959 and soon out-licensed it to Roche.
 The antibiotic circulated worldwide, becoming an instrumental tool in the fight against infectious diseases.
-This period also marked the beginning of our collaboration with other global pharmaceutical companies, including the Eli Lilly and Company.
+This period also marked the beginning of our collaboration with other global pharmaceutical companies, including Eli Lilly and Company.

 1980s – Growth and Specialization